A Non-classification Result for Wild Knots: Reducing a Turbulent Relation into

-The function $f$ is $L$-bilipschitz, if it is both $L$-Lipschitz and $L$-colipschitz.
+It is $L$-bilipschitz, if it is both $L$-Lipschitz and $L$-colipschitz.
 Note that the notion of $L$-bilipschitz makes sense only when $L\ge 1$.
-Also note that if $f$ is $L$-colipschitz and onto, then $f$ has an inverse and this inverse is $L$-Lipschitz.
-Thus, one can say that an onto function $f$ is $L$-bilipschitz if both $f$ and its inverse are $L$-Lipschitz.
+Also note that if $f$ is $L$-colipschitz, then $f$ has an inverse and this inverse is $L$-Lipschitz.
+Thus, one can say that a function is $L$-bilipschitz if both it and its inverse are $L$-Lipschitz.

 A map between metric spaces is \emph{locally $L$-Lipschitz} if for every point in the domain there exists $\e$ so that the function is $L$-Lipschitz restricted to the $\e$-neighborhood of this point.
 Analogously define \emph{locally $L$-colipschitz} and \emph{locally $L$-bilipschitz}.
 The length of a path in a metric space is defined through the supremum of the lengths of finite polygons approximating the path.
 Assuming that there are paths of finite length between any two given points (call such spaces \emph{length-spaces}), one can define the \emph{path metric} $d^p$ given by the infimum of all path lengths from one point to another.
 All spaces in this paper are length spaces.
 The following is a standard theorem of metric topology.